jonasacres/chainmail/PROTOCOL.md

 `cm_type = 0`
 See above.

+#### Rules

+* The `prev_hash` field must be non-null and reference a valid block record.
+(Violations of this rule are treated specially, and are covered in the "Blockchain Forks" section).
+Alternatively, the `prev_hash` field may be null, in which case the `index` field must be 0.
+This alternative case is the root block, and only one root block may exist in a chain.
+* The block record referenced must not have previously been referenced as a `prev_hash` for a previous block.
+* The `index` field must be equal to 1 plus the `index` field of the block referenced in `prev_hash`.
+* None of the hashes in `added` or `revoked` may reference a block record.
+* Any records referenced in `revoked` must have a new record which causes their revocation, and that new record must be referenced in `added`.
+* All records referenced in `added` must be valid according to the rules of this specification; if any record listed in `added` is invalid, the entire block is rejected.

 ### Comment
 Comment records are where individual forum posts are made.
 They represent a single post in a single thread.
 New comments must set the "specific" field of the record header to null.
 Edits to comments may be made by making new comment records, with the "specific" field set to the hash of the original comment record.